open/close all folders

 - Psychic-Assisted Suicide: "Now that Batman's been delayed/Your usefulness has passed/A distraction is what I need/So kick into that blast!"
 (Of course, Batman saves them.)

-- Squishy Wizard: It only takes Batman a single punch to knock him out, just like Mongul and Guy Gardner.
+- Squishy Wizard: As difficult as it is to fight him due to his Mind-Control Music.
+It only takes Batman a single punch to knock him out.

 - Tenor Boy: It's obvious that the Music Meister is a pretty young tenor.